Divorce and separation is never easy and this is often the worst period of a family's life.

 Mediation gives separating couples a more affordable and peaceful way to quickly and efficiently separate, without damaging dignity or children.
 The demand for mediation has never been greater with the courts in Ontario often suggesting or ordering the parents to use mediation in order to resolve their parenting issues.

 The Mediation Process

 Once both parties have indicated their willingness to mediate, Stephen will meet with each party individually prior to commencing the first joint session.
 He does this to explain the process with the participants, to determine each party’s perspective on the issues to be resolved and to begin to identify possible resolutions.
 He will also consider whether mediation is appropriate and whether any safeguards need to be put into place to address power imbalances.

-At the first joint session, the parties first decision which they make is to determine if the mediation shall be open or closed and they will sign the agreement to mediate.
-Ground rules for communication are established, issues are identified and options are explored.
+At the first joint session, ground-rules for communication are established, issues are identified and options are explored.